Azure/reddog-aks-workshop/docs/cheatsheets/app-deploy-cheatsheet.md

 # In your browser, given the above, you'd navigate to http://20.237.123.135/
 ```

-If you **DID** follow the egress lockdown path, things are a bit more compicated.
+If you **DID** follow the egress lockdown path, things are a bit more complicated.
 The easy way to connect to the UI is with a kubectl port-forward, to map a port on your local machine to the service.

 > **NOTE:**
 > Port forwards will not work in cloud shell.
 You need to do them from your local machine.